-Article 9: Land Acquisition - Bond \$4,800,000
+Article 9: Land Acquisition - Bond

-Shall the Town vote to raise and appropriate the sum of Four Million Eight Hundred Thousand Dollars (\$4,800,000) for the purpose of purchasing land identified as Tax Map 115, Lot 7768, 28 Keewaydin Drive, and abutting property identified as Tax Map 115, Lot 7771, 58 Lowell Road, and to cover the costs associated with obtaining a bond issue for said project, and to authorize the issuance of not more than Four Million Eight Hundred Thousand Dollars (\$4,800,000) of bonds or notes in accordance with the provisions of the Municipal Finance Act (RSA 33, as amended); to authorize the Board of Selectmen to apply for, obtain and accept any and all Federal, State or other Aid or other revenue source including public safety impact fees that may become available for said project, and to comply with all laws applicable to said project; to authorize the Board of Selectmen to issue, negotiate, sell and deliver said bonds and notes and to determine the rate of interest thereon and the maturity and other terms thereof; and to authorize the Board of Selectmen to take any and all action necessary to carry out any vote hereunder or take any other action relative thereto, including acquiring or conveying interests in real property necessary to complete this work?
+Shall the Town vote to raise and appropriate the sum of Four Million Eight Hundred Thousand Dollars (\$4,800,000) for the purpose of purchasing land for future municipal purposes identified as Tax Map 115, Lot 7768, 28 Keewaydin Drive, consisting of 47.15 acres and abutting property identified as Tax Map 115, Lot 7771, 58 Lowell Road, consisting of 4.15 acres, and to cover the costs associated with obtaining a bond issue for said project, and to authorize the issuance of not more than Four Million Eight Hundred Thousand Dollars (\$4,800,000) of bonds or notes in accordance with the provisions of the Municipal Finance Act (RSA 33, as amended); to authorize the Board of Selectmen to apply for, obtain and accept any and all Federal, State, or other Aid or other revenue source including public safety impact fees that may become available for said project, and to comply with all laws applicable to said project; to authorize the Board of Selectmen to issue, negotiate, sell and deliver said bonds and notes and to determine the rate of interest thereon and the maturity and other terms thereof; and to authorize the Board of Selectmen to take any and all action necessary to carry out any vote hereunder or take any other action relative thereto, including acquiring or conveying interests in real property necessary to complete this work?
 Requires a 3/5 Ballot Vote.